Technical SEO for 2020: Site Maintenance & Auditing [+ Free Template]

 How to Create and Submit a Sitemap

 A sitemap is created in an XML file format.
 Most content management platforms and many plugins will provide an XML sitemap for you.
-Yoast, a popular SEO plugin for WordPress sites, for example, provides one automatically.
+Yoast, a popular SEO plugin for WordPress sites, provides one automatically.
+Or you can use Google XML Sitemaps to generate one.

-Once you have your sitemap downloaded, you’ll need to submit it to search engines.
+Once your sitemap is downloaded, you must submit it to search engines.
 To do this in Google, follow these steps:

 Add a new sitemap